robertZaufall/mindmanager_ai/readme.md

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution is best tested with `Azure OpenAI`.
 Results are perfect for every use case.
-Execution time is quite fast using the newest `GPT-4o` model.
+Execution time is quite fast using the newest `o1`, `GPT-4o` models.
 Azure EntraID authentication can be used in enterprise scenarios.
 ### Google Gemini / Vertex AI
 `Gemini Pro` results are good. `Gemini Flash` does (most of the time) only generate up to 3 levels at max, so a refinement does currently not work.
 Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow is partly implemented).
 ### Anthropic Claude 3 / 3.5
 The newest Anthropic `Claude 3.5 Sonnet` model seems to be best in class.
 Anthropic `Claude 3 Opus` ist also very good but little bit expensive.
-Anthropic `Claude 3 Haiku` is very cheap and betteer than `GPT-3.5`.
+Anthropic `Claude 3.5 Haiku` is good and cheap.
 ### xAI grok
 Grok is very good and is able to refine mindmaps for several levels.
 By today (2024-10-21) only the `grok-beta` model is available in public preview.
 ### Groq (platform)